Glossary of School Terms

 - iLab / Maker Space: A space for students to design, brainstorm, build, test, and iterate.

 - MS Assembly: A weekly gathering of all students, faculty, and administrators at the Middle School campus.

 - Navigating Class: A weekly class with a focus that varies by grade.
-For instance, in 5th grade, Navigating aims to help new students become acculturated to Middle School.
-In 8th grade, it focuses on helping students navigate the high school application process.
+For instance, in fifth grade, Navigating aims to help new students become acculturated to Middle School.
+In eighth grade, it focuses on helping students navigate the high school application process.